dendenxu/fast-gaussian-rasterization/readme.md

 # Fast Gaussian Splatting

 - **5-10x faster rendering than the original software CUDA rasterizer ([diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization)).**
-- **2-3x faster if you using offline rendering.
+- **2-3x faster if using offline rendering.
 (Bottleneck: copying rendered images around, thinking about improvements.)**

 No backward pass supported yet.
 Will think of ways to add a backward.